 Figures 2.6 and 2.19 show pH data from inactive site sampling locations.
 Lower pH values can represent influences from pyrite oxidation and/or organic acids from muskeg and forest soils.
 The data show that the vast majority of the site drainage remains above pH 6.0.
 The sample from the mill backslope in 1995 was runoff collected from a bench containing zones of heavily pyritized rock.
 For a brief period in 1998 and 1999, acidic conditions developed at Site 960 347.
 KGCMC applied lime and removed 1000 cubic yards of oxidized pyritic rock from the site in 2000.
-Additional material removed in 2003 is discussed below in Section 2.3.
+Additional material removed in 2003 and 2004 is discussed below in Section 2.3.
 The pH of the drainage quickly rebounded and has remained near-neutral since 2000.
-Alkalinity data presented in Figures 2.7 and 2.19 are consistent with the pH results in Figures 2.4, 2.6, and 2.18.
+One of the four mill backslope site samples in 2004 had a pH less than 6.0.
+Alkalinity data presented in Figures 2.7 and 2.20 are consistent with the pH results in Figures 2.4, 2.6, and 2.19.
 Except for the current mill backslope site, all sample locations maintain measurable alkalinity provided by dissolution of carbonate minerals.

 Conductivity data are shown in Figures 2.8 and 2.21.
 Conductivity indicates the amount of dissolved constituents in the water.
 KGCMC samples having higher conductivity values usually have higher sulfate, calcium and magnesium (hardness) concentrations, reflecting influences from sulfide oxidation and carbonate mineral dissolution.
 Water that has contacted production rock is expected to have higher conductivity values than background waters.
-Site E 356 and Site 960 347 show an overall decreasing trend in conductivity, and Site 1350, mill backslope and Site C remain unchanged.
+Site E 356 and Site 960 347 show an overall decreasing trend in conductivity, and Site 1350 and the mill backslope remain unchanged.
+Site C had a slightly higher average annual conductivity in 2004 than 2003 (1180 μmhos/cm in 2004 versus 962 μmhos/cm in 2003).
 The trends apparent in Figures 2.8 and 2.21 are the result of decreasing reactive surface area available for oxidation and dissolution.
 The reactive surface area decreases as reactants are consumed and mineral surfaces become coated with oxidation products.
 The results for sulfate, magnesium and hardness, shown in Figures 2.9 and 2.22, 2.10 and 2.23, and 2.11 and 2.24, respectively, correlate with conductivity results and are consistent with the concept of generally decreasing or static reactive surface area.

-The data for zinc, copper, lead, cadmium, nickel and arsenic are presented in Figures 2.12 to 2.30.
+The data for zinc, copper, lead, cadmium, nickel and arsenic are presented in Figures 2.12 to 2.17 and Figures 2.25 to 2.30.
 Sample results that were less than the detection limit are plotted at one half the limit value.
 While this allows the results to be plotted on a logarithmic scale, it causes non-detect results with high detection levels to appear more concentrated than they actually are.
 Detection limits have varied with time and are often evident on the graphs as horizontal groupings of symbols.
 The results for metals generally correlate with conductivity values.
 Zinc concentrations reflect the higher solubility of this element relative to the others.
 Metal loads from inactive sites have either remained relatively constant or decreased with time.
 The decrease in metal loading is attributed to the reduction of reactive surface area discussed above.
+Site 960 showed some elevated copper, zinc and cadmium concentrations in 2004.
+This is likely due to the recent removal of production rock from the area, which exposed additional production rock materials in the base of the road, and rerouted additional water sources into the sampling area, confounding comparative water sampling with pre-removal data.